airbytehq/airbyte/docs/operator-guides/configuring-airbyte.md

 #### Secrets

 1. `SECRET_PERSISTENCE` - Defines the Secret Persistence type.
-Defaults to NONE.
+Defaults to TESTING_CONFIG_DB_TABLE.
 Set to GOOGLE_SECRET_MANAGER to use Google Secret Manager.
 Set to AWS_SECRET_MANAGER to use AWS Secret Manager.
 Set to TESTING_CONFIG_DB_TABLE to use the database as a test.
 Set to VAULT to use Hashicorp Vault, currently only the token based authentication is supported.
 Alpha support.
 Undefined behavior will result if this is turned on and then off.
 2. `SECRET_STORE_GCP_PROJECT_ID` - Defines the GCP Project to store secrets in.
 Alpha support.
 3. `SECRET_STORE_GCP_CREDENTIALS` - Define the JSON credentials used to read/write Airbyte Configuration to Google Secret Manager.
 These credentials must have Secret Manager Read/Write access.
 Alpha support.
 4. `VAULT_ADDRESS` - Define the vault address to read/write Airbyte Configuration to Hashicorp Vault.
 Alpha Support.